 Where the EEO Compliance Officer finds a violation occurred, but that the corrective action taken was disproportionate to the violation, the EEO Compliance Officer shall discuss the discrepancy with the appropriate Assistant Superintendent and/or the Chief Human Resources Officer to ensure that the corrective action is properly correlated to the violation.

-ANY EMPLOYEE WHO IS SUBJECT TO SEXUAL HARASSMENT, OR KNOWS OF THE OCCURRENCE OF SUCH CONDUCT, SHOULD IMMEDIATELY INFORM HIS/HER ADMINISTRATOR, DIRECTOR, OR THE EEO COMPLIANCE OFFICER.
+ANY EMPLOYEE WHO IS SUBJECT TO TITLE VII SEXUAL HARASSMENT, OR KNOWS OF THE OCCURRENCE OF SUCH CONDUCT, SHOULD IMMEDIATELY INFORM HIS/HER ADMINISTRATOR, DIRECTOR, OR THE EEO COMPLIANCE OFFICER.

 For information or technical assistance, contact the EEO Compliance Officer.

 Created: October 5, 2004